-No, the University does tolerate retaliation of any kind.
+No, the University does not tolerate retaliation of any kind.
 There are also protective measures that can be taken.

 It depends.
 Confidentiality may be offered by an individual who is not required by law to report known incidents of sexual assault or other crimes to University officials.
 Explore the difference between confidentiality and privacy.

 As a University community member, we all play a role in providing support and assistance to those in need.
 Not only does this enable us to create a welcoming and respectful environment, but it also ensures that all members of our community understand our goals and obligations as it relates to providing safety for all persons of all ages who participate in University programs.
 All employees of the campus community, including faculty and staff, who are not classified by the University as confidential resources, are designated as “Responsible Employees” and therefore must disclose all information related to sexual misconduct reported to them with the Title IX Coordinator.

 Check out our resources page for practices to assist individuals reporting incidents of discrimination, harassment, and sexual misconduct.